|Oracle® Enterprise Manager Ops Center Concepts Guide

 Oracle Solaris 11 - Improved

 Network Resources - Improved

 Virtualization is a powerful method of maximizing the utilization of systems.
 You can virtualize operating systems or hardware platforms.
 Oracle Enterprise Manager Ops Center enables you to discover, provision, update, monitor, and manage the virtual systems, as if they were physical assets.

 Oracle Enterprise Manager Ops Center manages virtual operating systems.
 Oracle Solaris Zones creates multiple identical virtualized operating system environments within a single instance of the Oracle Solaris operating system running in the global zone.
-You run applications in different zones, isolated from each other, while the underlying operating system resources are managed and administered by the global zone.
+You run applications in different zones, isolated from each other.
+The underlying operating system resources are managed and administered by the global zone.